-- ➤ Most murders stemmed from arguments between acquaintances. - ➤ Illegal firearms (handguns) were used in 54% of murder cases during the study period. - ➤ Drug related murders more than doubled from 6 in 2007 to 14 in 2009. - > 75 (22%) of the murders were the end result of ongoing feuds between rivals. - ➤ 24 (10%) of the murder victims were previously threatened with death by their assailant. - Making shotguns available to members of the public did not have a major impact on the number of gun murders. - ➤ Investigators were able to recover 76 (22%) of the murder weapons during the study period.
+- > Most murders stemmed from arguments. - Firearms were used in 78% of murders during the study period. - 177 (25%) of the murders were the end result of ongoing feuds between rivals. - The 9mm pistol was the most frequently used murder weapon - Making shotguns available to members of the public did not have any impact on the number of gun murders.